About the Department

 N E W S & E V E N T S

-Updated Course Descriptions are online for Fall 2014.Congratulations to the winners of the 2013-2014 English Department prizes.
+Check out the updated Major/Minor Handbook for 2014-2015.Congratulations to the winners of the 2013-2014 English Department prizes.
 The Department is proud of your achievements.

 Why All Students Should Consider Majoring in English: Here is a persuasive essay from a recent issue of The Chronicle of Higher Education: "The Ideal English Major."